This guide will help you identify gray mold. It will also explore ways to get rid of it using home remedies and natural solutions.

 1. Prune Plants

-If you’ve noticed that your plants are too clustered up, it’s time to get out the pruners.
-Pruning can help reduce humidity in your garden, allowing the plants to dry off quicker and reducing the potential for mold growth.
+Pruning can help reduce humidity in your garden, allowing the plants to dry off more quickly and reducing the potential for mold growth.

 Remove any dead or decaying stems, branches, or leaves.
-Also, cut away all infected parts of the plant, as this will prevent mold from spreading to healthy parts of your plant.
+Also, cut away all infected parts of the plant, as this will prevent mold from spreading to the healthy parts of your plant.

 2. Onion Juice

-Here’s one home remedy you may not be familiar with: onion juice!
 The sulfur content in onions is thought to help keep bugs away.
 However, the juice also contains antifungal properties [3].

-To use onion juice for mold control, simply blend some onions and then strain off the liquid.
+To use onion juice for mold control, blend some onions and then strain off the liquid.
 Next, mix equal parts of onion juice and water and spray it as an all-purpose fungicide for your plants.

 You can also use a spray bottle to apply raw onion juice directly to the mold on your bathroom walls and other areas of your house.